lth-elm/lth-elm/README.md

 ---

-> *“In the ninja world, those who break the rules are scum… but those who abandon their friends are worse than scum.”* – Kakashi Hatake
+> *“In the ninja world, those who break the rules are scum… but those who abandon their friends are worse than scum.”* – Obito Uchiha